hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 All entries before the delimiter are treated as the first certificate chain and MUST use algorithms from `first_signature_algorithms` list of `dual_signature_algorithms` extension, all entries after the delimiter are treated as the second certificate chain and MUST use algorithms from `second_signature_algorithms` list of `dual_signature_algorithms` extension.
 As specified in {{Section 4.4.2 of TLS}}, end-entity certificate MUST be the first in both chains.

 A peer receiving this structure MUST validate each chain independently according to its corresponding signature algorithm.
 The first certificate chain MUST contain an end-entity certificate whose public key is compatible with one of the algorithms listed in the `first_signature_algorithms` section of `dual_signature_algorithms` extension.
 The second certificate chain MUST contain an end-entity certificate whose public key is compatible with one of the algorithms listed in the `second_signature_algorithms` section of `dual_signature_algorithms` extension.
-Both certificate chains MUST contain non-end-entity certificates whose public keys are compatible with algorithms listed in the `signature_algorithm_cert` extension if present; this behaviour is unmodified from {{!RFC8446}}.
-Any errors encountered during certificate or certificate chain validation MUST be treated with the same bahaviour as if that error had occurred in a single-algorithm context as specified in {{!RFC8446}}.
+If a `signature_algorithms_cert` extension is absent, then the each certificate chain of the dual MUST use the same algorithm in the end-entity and chain certificates.
+Presence of the `signature_algorithms_cert` extension indicates support for mixed-algorithm chains, and it applies to both certificates.
+Note that there is only one `signature_algorithms_cert` extension, so algorithms for the two chains cannot be negotiated separately and both chains MAY use the same algorithm and in fact both end-entities MAY be issued by the same CA.

 Implementers MAY wish to consider performing this verification in a timing-invariant way so as not to leak which certificate failed, for example if it failed for policy reasons rather than cryptographic reasons, however since this information is not hidden in a single-certificate TLS handshake, implementers MAY decide that this is not important.

 This encoding applies equally to the `CompressedCertificate` message and to `Certificate` message of Exported Authenticators.